TheMasterOfMike/mas-docs/index.md

 ------------------------------------------------------------------------

-**Note: Microsoft servers are currently rejecting HWID activation requests when activating through MAS, we're checking what's going on now.
-Use the KMS38 activation option for now.**
+**Note: Microsoft is now rejecting activation requests when activating using HWID, this change is likely permanent (though existing licenses are fine, and will remain activated).
+Use the KMS38 activation option moving forward.**

 ## Download / How to use it?